moznion/persec/README.md

 -  --notee=false: Don't tee if this option is true
 -  --out="": Output destination of throughput.
 If this option is unspecified, results will be written into STDOUT.
 -  --pattern="": A regexp pattern to filter the line.
 Filtering means this command measures throughput by matched lines only.
 If this option is unspecified, it doesn't filter.
+-  --timestamp=false: Prepend timestamp
+-  --chart=0: Show throughput as a bar chart.
+This option receives int value as a maximum value of a chart (Default value of 0 means disable the chart mode).
+- --color="reset": Colorize output.
+You can use colors which are supported by github.com/mgutz/ansi

 How to install
 --